MANSUP (missile family): History

 In October 2024, SIATT announced the integration of the missile with the multiple rocket launcher Astros II as a coastal battery variant.
 The first test launch was conducted with an ASTROS system of the Brazilian Marine Corps, at the Restinga da Marambaia test center on 17 December 2024.

 On 20 February 2025, during the International Defence Exhibition, SIATT, the EDGE Group and the Brazilian Navy signed accords to a joint development of a broader range of surface-to-air (SAM) and land-attack (LAM) missiles based on MANSUP technologies.

 On 4 April 2025, an agreement between the Turkish company Kale Jet Engines and SIATT was signed for the supply of Kale KTJ-3200 turbojet engines for use on the MANSUP-ER variant.
 KTJ-3200 is currently in use with Atmaca anti-ship missile and SOM cruise missile.

+On 23 February 2026, the Brazilian Navy and SIATT, signed an agreement to develop the air-to-surface (ASM) variant of MANSUP.

+Between 24–26 June 2026, the Brazilian Navy conducted the eighth test launch of the missile from the frigate Defensora (F41), testing the maximum range of MANSUP.